-2. HRDs are vulnerable as restriction of their freedom of movement, expression, association, and assembly.
-HRDs have been the victims false accusations and unfair trials and for their rights, they convictions.
-They are also targeted with acts intimidation of and reprisals for their cooperating with the United Nations on human rights issues.
+In addition, which happens quite often, NGO offices are targeted for attacks during which files are stolen and digital material destroyed, depriving them of their working tools.
+HRDs are threatened through recurrent harassment and suffer torture, beatings, arbitrary arrest, detention, death threats, harassment, and defamation, as well as restriction of their freedom of movement, expression, association, and assembly.
+HRDs have been the victims of false accusations and unfair trials and convictions.
+They are also targeted with acts of intimidation and reprisals for their cooperation with the United Nations on human rights issues.